Bylaws of the

-Bylaws of the Ventura County Local Chapter
+Ventura County Local Chapter

-of the Democratic Socialists of America
+of Democratic Socialists of America

-ARTICLE I. Name.
+ARTICLE I. Name and Territory.

-The name of the Local Chapter shall be the Ventura County Local Chapter of the Democratic Socialists of America (DSA).
-DSA is a not-for-profit corporation.
+The name of the Local Chapter will be the Ventura County Local Chapter of Democratic Socialists of America, hereinafter referred to as “Ventura County” or “VC” or “Local Chapter” DSA.
+Democratic Socialists of America (DSA) is a not-for-profit corporation.

 ARTICLE II.
 Purpose.

 Our conception of socialism is a profoundly democratic one.
 It is rooted in the belief that human beings should be free to develop to their fullest potential, that public policies should be determined not by wealth but by popular participation, and that individual liberties should be carefully safeguarded.
-It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations -- recognizing these as essential bulwarks against the dangers of an intrusive state.
+It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations—recognizing these as essential bulwarks against the dangers of an intrusive state.
 It is committed to a freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.

 We are socialists because we are developing a concrete strategy for achieving that vision.
-In the present, we are building a visible socialist presence within the broad democratic left.
+In the present, we are building a visible socialist presence within the broad democratic Left.
 In the long run, we hope to build a majority movement capable of making democratic socialism a reality in the United States.
 Our strategy acknowledges the class structure of the U.S. society.
 This class structure means that there is a basic conflict of interest between those sectors with enormous economic power and the vast majority of the population.

 ARTICLE III.
 Membership.

-Section 2.
-Removal of Members
+Section 4.
+Removal of Members.